swacksoc/discord-bots-session/README.md

 ```

 Finally, run your bot:

 ```Python
 bot.run(TOKEN)
 ```

 ## Next steps

-* Prevent your Bot from replying to itself!
-Spam has been known to occur!
+* Prevent your Bot from replying to itself, spam has been known to occur!
 * Write a method that can reverse an input, for example "Something!" -> "!gnihtemoS"
 * Write a method than returns the total number of users on the server
   * Make this output display how many are bots and how many are actively online
 * Write a function to count and output the total number of times a word has been said
-* Write a function to sort a list of things
+* Write a function to sort a list of numbers

 ## Slightly harder next steps